-These TME events were scheduled during the Annual Meeting:
+These TME events are scheduled during the Annual Meeting:

 TME Town Hall Meeting and Reception

-This event provided an opportunity for all interested attendees to hear insights from colleagues on the tumor microenvironment in relation to other research disciplines.
-In addition to the presentations, guests learned about other important TME initiatives, met members of the working group and steering committee, and investigated the opportunity to join the TME Working Group.
-A networking reception followed the program.
+This event provides an opportunity for all interested attendees to hear insights from colleagues on current tumor microenvironment issues.
+In addition to the presentations, guests learn about other important TME initiatives, meet members of the working group and steering committee, and have the opportunity to join the TME Working Group.
+A networking reception follows the program.

 Joint Cancer Immunology (CIMM) / Tumor Microenvironment (TME) Working Groups Evening Scientific Session

-The chairpersons of the Cancer Immunology (CIMM) and the Tumor Microenvironment (TME) Working Groups organized this stimulating program to hear the perspective of leaders in the field.
+The chairpersons of the Cancer Immunology (CIMM) and the Tumor Microenvironment (TME) Working Groups will organize this stimulating program so that all attendees may hear the perspective of leaders in the field.

 TME Special Networking Session with Early-career Researchers